aabusha3/Rubys-2D-Adventure_CS4482-App/README.md

 >- [Cinemachine](https://unity.com/unity/features/editor/art-and-design/cinemachine)

 ## Beyond The Tutorial Additions
->I haven't added a this feature yet, but intend on adding a melee attack to complement the ranged attack
+>A melee attack has been implemented